History of the Jews in Slovakia: Interwar period

 After World War I, Slovakia became part of the new country of Czechoslovakia.
 In both parts of the new republic, anti-Jewish riots broke out in the aftermath of the declaration of independence (1918–1920), although the violence was not nearly as serious as in Ukraine or Poland.
 Blood libel accusations occurred in Trenčin and in Šalavský Gemer in the 1920s.
 In the 1930s, the Great Depression affected Jewish businessmen and also increased economic antisemitism.
-Economic underdevelopment and perceptions of discrimination in Czechoslovakia led a plurality (about one-third) of Slovaks to support the conservative, ethnonationalist Slovak People's Party (Hlinkova slovenská ľudová strana: HSĽS).
+Economic underdevelopment and perceptions of discrimination in Slovak part of Czechoslovakia led a plurality (about one-third) of Slovaks to support the conservative pro-catholic and anti-semitic, ethnonationalist Slovak People's Party (Hlinkova slovenská ľudová strana: HSĽS).
 HSĽS viewed minority groups such as Czechs, Hungarians, Jews, and Romani people as a destructive influence on the Slovak nation, and presented Slovak autonomy as the solution to Slovakia's problems.
 The party began to emphasize antisemitism during the late 1930s following a wave of Jewish refugees from Austria in 1938 and anti-Jewish laws passed by Hungary, Poland, and Romania.

 In the 1930s, antisemitic rioting and demonstrations broke out, incited by the Slovak People's Party.
 During the rioting, professional Jewish boxers and wrestlers took to the streets to defend their neighborhoods from antisemitic gangs, and one of them, Imi Lichtenfeld, would later use his experiences to develop Krav Maga.